trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Configurable Wipe Mode {#configurable-wipe-mode}

 **Use Case #1** - If you are using the plausible deniability feature there is one scenario where an adversary may be able to determine that you were using the plausible deniability feature.
-This is possible if the adversary enters 10 incorrect PINs causing your OnlyKey to wipe all data and then they go to reconfigure the PINs.
-The adversary would be able to set both a regular PIN and PD PIN on the newly wiped OnlyKey and thus they would be able to conclude that you have the Standard Edition firmware.
+This is possible if the adversary enters 10 incorrect PINs causing your OnlyKey to wipe all data and then they go to reconfigure the OnlyKey.
+The adversary would be able to determine during setup if the device has the Standard Edition firmware or the International Travel Edition firmware.
 At this point the device is wiped the adversary would not have access to any sensitive information but the adversary would know that your device is capable of encryption which in some areas may be undesirable.
-To address this issue you can now set the wipe mode of your OnlyKey to Full Wipe.
+To address this issue you can set the wipe mode of your OnlyKey to Full Wipe.
 Given the same scenario with Full Wipe set when 10 incorrect PINs are entered the device will completely wipe all information including the firmware from your OnlyKey.
 No useful information would be available to an adversary concerning what firmware you were running and in order to use the device new firmware must be loaded.

-**Use Case #2** - You are just really paranoid and want to erase any trace of your OnlyKey when a factory default occurs.
-Doing a full wipe is one way to be absolutely sure that everything including the firmware has been eliminated from your device.
+**Use Case #2** - You just like to be absolutely sure that everything including the firmware has been eliminated from your device when a factory default occurs.

 ### Configurable Keyboard Layouts {#configurable-keyboard-layouts}